 Best quality Ingredients = Best result

-As I always stress, the main thing to remember in order to have bruschetta taste as good as it looks, is to use top quality ingredients.
+As I always stress, the main thing to remember in order to have bruschetta taste as good as it looks, is to use top quality ingredients which is central to all Mediterranean diet recipes.

 - Heirloom, organic or homegrown tomatoes are usually the best.
 If you do not have access to these, choose tomatoes which actually smell like tomatoes; if they are on the vine, the vine should be green and not dry.